mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 >I would like an illustration of two animals.
 One of the characters is straining to move a couch, carrying it on their back.
 The other is watching the first character and not helping, but the character says, "We should really move this couch."

-I also linked to the [relevant section](https://mtlynch.io/human-code-reviews/#never-use-the-word-you) of the blog post to give the cartoonists additional context into the idea.
+For additional context, I linked to the [section](https://mtlynch.io/human-code-reviews/#never-use-the-word-you) of my blog post where the cartoon would appear.

 ### Sofia's submission